to plant diseases

 serious consequences if it is unable to defend itself against such attacks.

-considerable damage to plants.
-Aphids are very common sap-sucking insects
+Aphids (greenfly) are very destructive common sap-sucking insects

 sticky substance (honeydew) on foliage which allows the growth of sooty